adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 ![Browser Received SDP Offer](images/03-07-browser-received-sdpoffer.png)

 * We give the SDP Offer string to "acceptOffer" function of our *RTC* object.
 This function calls [setRemoteDescription](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/setRemoteDescription) function of our RTCPeerConnection object.
-By this, we say our the localConnection (RTCPeerConnection) that "You fired the 'onnegotiationneeded' event and wanted us to SDP Offer/Answer negotiation, we did it and please take it then create a SDP Answer for us".
+By this, we say our the localConnection (RTCPeerConnection) that "You fired the 'onnegotiationneeded' event and wanted us to SDP Offer/Answer negotiation, we did it and please take it then create an SDP Answer for us".

 <sup>from [ui/src/app.ts](../ui/src/app.ts)</sup>
 ```ts